LouisDesdoigts/dLux/docs/API/observations.md

 ![Observation](../assets/observation.png)

-This is a relatively simple example, but shows the flexibilty that can be gained with this class!
-It can also be used to remove redunancies in calcualtions.
+This is a relatively simple example, but shows the flexibility that can be gained with this class!
+It can also be used to remove redundancies in calculations.
 Say you wanted to model multiple sources through the same instrument that are separated by a large on-sky angle that still fall on detector, rather than model the full array we can model only the regions that we care about in order to save a lot of redundant compute!

-!!! tip "Acessing Parameters"
+!!! tip "Accessing Parameters"
-    The `AbstractObservation` class has a built in `__getattr__` class that allows for its parameters to be accessed from high level classes like `Instrument`.
+    The `AbstractObservation` class has a built-in `__getattr__` class that allows for its parameters to be accessed from high level classes like `Instrument`.
 That means if we wanted to access the `filter1` parameter we could do so like this:

     ```python
     filt = telescope.filter1